47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 The ask function creates a Kleisli with the same input and output types inside the monadic context.
-So, if we don´t need to change to another output type, we will use local to get the same type inside the monadic context.
+So, if we don´t need to change to another output type, we will use ask to get the same type inside the monadic context.

 #Slide 7